Pybonacci/mpl_styles/README.md

 styles using my_style decorator which accepts a dictionary with your rc params.

 To use a style you just have to create your function with your plot and decorate the function with the decorator you want to use.
-See some dummy examples below:
+See some dummy examples in the following link: